pronovic/auth0-token/README.md

 - for `my-api-audience`, substitute the _API Audience_ associated with your API (under **Applications > APIs**)
 - for `my-client-id` and `my-client-secret`, substitute the values from your application (under **Applications > Applications**)

-Once your `.env` file exists, you can run the `retrieve` command, which looks like this:
+Once your environment file exists, you can run the `retrieve` command, which looks like this:

 ```
-$ poetry run auth0token retrieve
+$ auth0token retrieve --env envfile
 Waiting 60 seconds for login process  [####################################]  100%
 Login process completed; check Firefox for the access token, and then quit
 ```